Our Pathway, Built for Saint John

 18,000+ solar panels will convert sunlight into electricity

-Will generate enough electricity to power about 1,200 homes
+Expected to generate enough electricity to power about 1,200 homes each year

 -

 In 2019, Saint John Energy became the first utility in the world to deploy a Tesla Megapack.
-These utility-scale batteries store renewable energy and help reduce peak-hour costs.
+These utility‑scale batteries store electricity to help reduce peak‑hour costs and support the integration of more renewable generation over time.

 First unit installed in 2019